 - Combination hormonal methods.
 These methods include pills, skin patches, and rings.
 They contain both estrogen and progestin (synthetic progesterone).
 You can get pregnant right away after stopping regular-dose or low-dose hormonal birth control.
 About half of women get pregnant in the first 3 months after stopping the Pill, and most women get pregnant within 12 months after stopping the Pill.
 Specific information about how quickly a woman's fertility returns after stopping use of patches or rings is not available, although experts believe the delay may be similar to or shorter than the Pill.

 - Progestin-only hormonal methods.
-These methods include pills, the implant (such as Implanon or Nexplanon), and the shot (such as Depo-Provera).
+These methods include pills, the implant (such as Nexplanon), and the shot (such as Depo-Provera).
 With the implant, you can get pregnant as soon as it is removed.
 It may take 3 to 18 months after your last shot to get pregnant.
 The progestin-only pill, also called the "mini-pill," does not seem to delay fertility.
 Most women will get pregnant within 6 months after stopping the mini-pill.

 - Intrauterine devices (IUDs).
 For both the copper IUD and hormonal IUD, fertility usually returns with the first menstrual cycle following IUD removal.